 CALL us today if you are thinking about selling or buying!
 Your referral is our best compliment!

-2013 is becoming an excellent year for the Walker Real Estate Group; as the #1 Sales Team on Singer Island, our sales volume for the first five months has been over $18 million.
-Providing our customers a true concierge experience has been a major factor in our success.
+2014 is becoming another great year for the Walker Real Estate Group; as the #1 Sales Team on Singer Island, our goal is to provide our customers a true concierge experience in all their real estate transactions.

 For more information on specific condominium sales activity contact Jeannie at 561-889-6734 or email her at [email protected].